|

 Programme – but on a global scale.

-and the United States was formed to explore possibilities.
-At a
+from Canada, Australia and the United States was formed to explore

-- was strongly endorsed.
-Conclusions from the discussions were that:
+Prevention (INAP) - was strongly endorsed.
+Conclusions from the

 experience from around the world, rather than focus exclusively